 There have been four executions in the state this year.

 Read related Tribune coverage:

-A Fort Worth man who claims he did not intentionally kill an 89-year-old man had his looming execution halted in May. [link]
+A Fort Worth man who claims he did not intentionally kill an 89-year-old man had his looming execution halted in May.
+[Full story]

-With lethal injection drugs in short supply across the nation and increasing secrecy about providers, The Texas Tribune is keeping track of movement in the state’s supply. [link]
+With lethal injection drugs in short supply across the nation and increasing secrecy about providers, The Texas Tribune is keeping track of movement in the state’s supply.
+[Full story]